robtweed/qewd-react-scaffold/README.md

           }
         }, ...etc

 This adds a Nav to the banner with the text "Main" and makes it the default main panel to appear after a successful login.
 The contents of the panel are defined by a React component named TestContent (the name of the module is up to you).
 In the /example directory you'll see a simple version of this TestContent.js component - it simply creates a grid display with 3 empty columns.
+If you followed the commands above, that file should now be in your *testapp* directory.

-You build out your application from this initial component and via any other Navs that you want to define.
+You build out your application from this content component and via any other Navs that you want to define.

 # Additional Stuff you'll Need